Wolox/tech-guides/infrastructure/docs/aws/docs/aws-eb-deploy.md

 ## Introduction

-This document is intended to be a guideline to show you how to configure your computer for deployment into the Amazon Web Services.
-You may contact with the developers in the team, the Architect or Scum Master for the files needed.
+This document is intended to be a guideline to show you how to configure your computer for deploying into the Amazon Web Services.

+You may contact the Developers in the team, the Architect or Scum Master for the files needed.

 ## Installing the tools